Sleep and the Immune System

 Consequences—they’re inevitable and one of the primary rules of life.
 The consequences of poor health choices are guaranteed to be unpleasant.
 In extreme cases they may even be life-threatening.

 Inaction—as well as action—can bring these consequences.
 If you aren’t actively protecting your immune system — If you think it’s “good enough” to simply not put “bad things” into your body—or that it’s ok to skimp on your sleep to fit in other activities… think again…

 What’s the worst that can happen?

-Compromised immunity may manifest in any number of annoying afflictions (frequent sniffles, allergies, earaches, stomach upset.)
+Compromised immunity may result in any number of annoying afflictions (frequent sniffles, allergies, earaches, stomach upset.)
 We often brush these seemingly minor bouts off as manageable—but they just keep coming back.
-As they repeatedly hammer away at our reserves, it takes longer to recover—the immune system continues to weaken— increasing our susceptibility to infectious disease and chronic illnesses.
+As they repeatedly hammer away at our immune reserves, it takes longer to recover—the immune system continues to weaken— increasing our susceptibility to infectious disease and chronic illnesses.

 How much sleep do you need?